When is scalar multiplication decidable?: Defining scalar multiplication

 \subsection{Proof of Theorem D}

+In this subsection, we will give a proof of Theorem D. When we say that for a real number $b\in \R$ and a subset $X$ the restriction of $\lambda_b$ to $X$ is definable, we just mean that the graph of the restriction $\lambda_b|_X$ is definable.

-We are now ready to prove Theorem D. We combine Equation \ref{eq:multbyc} and Corollary \ref{cor:pq} with technology developed in the previous subsection, to show that the restrictions of $\lambda_{\sqrt{d}}$ to $\N$ and to $f(\N\sqrt{d})$ are definable.
-Using arguments from \cite{H-Twosubgroups} we concluded that $\lambda_{\sqrt{d}}$ is definable.
+Here is an outline how we proceed to prove Theorem D: we first combine Fact \ref{eq:multbyc} and Corollary \ref{cor:pq} with technology developed in the previous subsection, to show that the restrictions of $\lambda_{\sqrt{d}}$ to $\N$ and to $f(\N\sqrt{d})$ are definable.
+Using arguments from \cite{H-Twosubgroups} we conclude that $\lambda_{\sqrt{d}}$ is definable.

 \begin{lem} Let $n\in \N$.
 Then